25 Best Things to Do in Milan (2025) – Must-See Highlights + Map

 9. Biblioteca Ambrosiana

-Do you like art?
-Don’t miss the Biblioteca Ambrosiana in the city centre, just a short walk from the Duomo.
-Inside you can admire works by Leonardo da Vinci or Titian, which are housed in magnificent spaces.
+If you’re an art lover, don’t miss the Biblioteca Ambrosiana right in the city centre, just a short stroll from the Duomo.
+Inside, you can admire works by Leonardo da Vinci, Titian, and other masters, all displayed in truly stunning historic interiors.

 10. Church of San Maurizio al Monastero Maggiore

 The Church of San Maurizio al Monastero Maggiore is a hidden gem in Milan.
-From the outside it looks inconspicuous, but inside it hides beautiful and well-preserved frescoes that decorate the walls and footprints.
-Many of these frescoes were painted by artists who followed the teachings of Leonardo da Vinci.
+From the outside it may seem unremarkable, but inside you’ll find breathtaking, beautifully preserved frescoes covering the walls and vaults.
+Many of them were painted by artists inspired by Leonardo da Vinci.

 Church San Maurizio al Monastero Maggiore